avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ['benefactor', 'benevolent', 'beneficial'] ------->  ['benefactor', 'benevolent', 'beneficial']<br>
 ['universe', 'university'] ------->  ['universe', 'university'] <br>

-Even though part of speech is not identified in the above example, we can see here that Lemmatization is more conservative about trimming a word then in stemming.
+We can see here that Lemmatization is more conservative about trimming a word then in stemming.
 University does not change to universe and organize/organization does not change to organ.<br><br>

 ### Handling plural in lemmatization
 ```python